Reviews You Can Rely On

 Credit: Austin Palmer

 The Razor E Prime III standouts from our group because not only is it the lightest model (24 pounds), but it also uses a single “anti-rattle” knob to fold and carry the scooter.
 No levers, hooks, or loops to fool with here!
-This, along with its thin, easy-to-grip stem design, makes the Prime III the only model we would really recommend carrying for longer distances.
+This and its thin, easy-to-grip stem design make the Prime III the only model we recommend carrying for longer distances.
 Trailing not too far behind is Gotrax G4.
-This mid-weight range scooter is a shining example of a well-executed, more typical folding system.
+This mid-weight range scooter is a shining example of a more sophisticated folding system.
 We particularly love the large, auto-latching carry hook and spring-loaded folding latch.

 An easy-to-use and reliable folding system makes swift transitions from riding to carrying mode possible.
 You'll also want to consider the ergonomics of the carrying handle.
 Thin tube designs fit nicely into the palm, whereas thicker tubes are difficult to grip.